MohitGoel92/Classification/README.md

 <p align="center"> <img width="225" src= "/Pics/dt14.png"> </p>

 From the above, we observe that if the correlation is close to one, we end up with no reduction in variance (as we're using similar trees).
 As a result, we are not gaining any new information.
-We therefore must ensure that each one of these Decision Trees are somewhat dofferent than one another.
+We therefore must ensure that each one of these Decision Trees are somewhat different than one another.